arafato/azure-core-concepts-book/README.md

 directory users.

 Please see [https://docs.microsoft.com/en-us/azure/active-directory/active-directory-how-subscriptions-associated-directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-how-subscriptions-associated-directory) for a more detailed discussion.
-#### Understanding User and Roles Management
+#### Understanding User and Role Management
-First, let's define the terminology and roles because this often leads to confusion.
+First, let's define the terminology because this often leads to confusion.
 Generally speaking, an indentity in Azure AD can be of two types: *Administrator* and *User*.

-An *Administrator* can manage properties in Azure AD such as creating users, while a *User* can only manage Azure resources such as VMs or Storage (depending on the according access rights).
+A *User* can only manage Azure resources such as VMs or Storage (depending on the according access rights).
+He is not allowed to change any Azure AD properties.

+An *Administrator* can manage properties in Azure AD such as creating, deleting, and modifying users, while

-When we talk about administrators in the context of Azure, however, we usually do not refer to this *Administrator* type.
+When we talk about administrators in the context of Azure we usually do not refer to this *Administrator* type.
 Instead, people are usually using the notion of *Azure Active Directory Admin* and *Azure Subscription Admin*.
+Both are, however, two separate concepts.

 Let's examine both of them in more detail.